zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 }
 ```

 That's the anatomy of a callback.
-Now, you know `addEventListener` contains an `event` argument :)
+Now, you know `addEventListener` contains an `event` argument. :)

 ```js
 // Now you know where this event object comes from! :)